DIRECTOR OF ADMISSIONS & BUSINESS DEVELOPMENT

 - Bachelor of Psychology, Middlebury College, Middlebury, Vermont

-After growing up in Park City, Utah, Carrie headed East for college where she competed nationally as a swimmer while studying psychology.
-Although she loved her time in Vermont, Carrie’s love of western skylines, ski slopes and bike trails lured her back to Utah.
-Carrie likes to stay active and cherishes time with friends, family and her daughter, born in 2015.
-Attending live music performances & practicing yoga are how Carrie likes to spend her free time when she is not on her bike or skis.
+After growing up in Park City, Utah, Carrie headed East for college, where she competed nationally as a swimmer while studying psychology.
+Although she loved her time in Vermont, Carrie’s love of western skylines, ski slopes, and bike trails lured her back to Utah.
+Carrie likes to stay active and cherishes time with friends, family, and her daughter, born in 2015.
+Attending live music performances & practicing yoga is how Carrie likes to spend her free time when she is not on her bike or skis.

 HOPE, HEALTH & HEALING

 Human beings are inherently resilient.
 Despite what families and individuals have been through before seeking mental health treatment, the outcomes and potential for health, hope, and healing are what keep Carrie coming back to work each day.
 When people are treated with compassion and respect through the treatment process, families can look back fondly with pride and honor for all that was accomplished.

 Working at Bridge House Since 2017